Everything you need to know about Bronchitis

 While there are several prescription medications that can improve the symptoms of bronchitis, antibiotics are rarely indicated.
 In fact, bronchitis is one of the most common reasons why antibiotics are unnecessarily prescribed in the U.S. Because 95% of bronchitis infections are caused by viruses, antibiotics are not useful, since antibiotics only kill bacteria and are ineffective against viral infections.

 If you have a cough for more than 7 days, shortness of breath, or a long-lasting fever you should see a healthcare provider.
-At GoHealth Urgent Care, we’re here for you 7 days a week and can help diagnose your respiratory illness.
+We’re here for you 7 days a week and can help diagnose your respiratory illness.
 Save your spot online or simply walk in.

 Written by Sarah Thebarge, Physician Assistant